atsaotsao/my-website/content/principles.md

 ### listen to earth and the body

 It took chronic pain in my upper back for me to finally hear the cries of my body.
-And it took the pandemic, the  and a genocide in Gaza for me to finally start hearing the weeping of the earth.
+And it took the pandemic, the climate related disasters like increasingly more severe fires in California, and witnessing the genocide in Gaza (Sudan & Congo) for me to finally start hearing the weeping of the earth.
+And in that listening, I found so many things within me, within my family, lineage, and within the world I exist in that I have been so scared to face.
+And it humbled me in terms of what

 ### root into your ancestry